 The fundamental importance of professional networking for today’s career-minded tech pro has been pounded into our heads for many years now.
 “It’s not what you know, it’s who you know” gets spouted by everyone who gets denied a job or interview, and there is certainly some truth in the saying.
-The mere thought of hobnobbing and mingling with other technologists at an event may instill terror in many (myself included sometimes), and most in the industry yearn to be evaluated purely on their ability to code and not their ability to shake hands and make good eye contact.
-If you are repulsed by the concept that your elbow-rubbing skill may be integral to career success, or are perhaps uncomfortable in traditional networking situations, please continue reading – it’s less necessary today than most think.
+The mere thought of hobnobbing with other technologists at an event may instill terror in many (myself included at times), and most in the industry yearn to be evaluated purely on technical skills and not the ability to shake hands and make solid eye contact.
+If you are repulsed by the notion that elbow-rubbing skill may be integral to career success, or are uncomfortable in traditional networking situations, please continue reading – it’s less necessary today than most think.

-When visualizing networking, most in the industry probably picture a room with a number of people separated into small groups of varying size having discussions.
-(Googling “professional networking” confirms my suspicion) It could be an industry conference, meetup, or even a more social event such at a bar or restaurant.
-The images will be appealing to no one but salespeople, and even many of them may shudder.
+When visualizing networking, most probably picture a room full of people segmented into smaller groups of varying size having discussions.
+(Googled “professional networking”, was not disappointed) It could be an industry conference, meetup, or even a more social event such at a bar or restaurant.
+The images will be appealing to almost no one except perhaps salespeople, and even many of them may shudder.

 As communication and professional relationship building have shifted from the physical world into the electronic and virtual, who you know and who knows you have taken on new definitions.
-People develop what they consider deep romantic relationships from thousands of miles away without ever meeting (sometimes without speaking), so why would anyone think the professional world would be any different?
+Some today develop what they consider deep romantic relationships from thousands of miles away without ever meeting (sometimes without speaking), so why would anyone think the professional world would be different?

 What is the purpose and goal of networking?

 Simply speaking, the purpose of networking is to develop relationships with others in order to hopefully produce mutual professional benefits.
-Those mutual benefits are (for us) increased access to job opportunities, with the belief that someone’s positive impression of you will translate into a foot in the door or a preferable consideration for employment.
+Those mutual benefits are increased access to opportunities to move a career forward (jobs, projects, speaking engagements, etc.), with the belief that someone’s positive impression of you will translate into a foot in the door or a preferable consideration.

 Soft and Hard Vouch

-Saying something nice is a form of vouching, defined as a personal assurance on someone or something.
-You may be willing to give what I call a soft vouch to someone you’ve never even met.
-If you have exchanged several emails and chatted online with someone and read their blogs, and have at least some understanding of that person’s professional reputation, you are probably comfortable saying that person seems personable and/or qualified.
-You wouldn’t stake your reputation on it, but you’d give at least that soft vouch.
+Saying something nice about someone is a form of vouching, defined as a personal assurance on someone or something.
+You may be willing to give what we might call a soft vouch to someone you’ve never even met.
+If you’ve exchanged several emails and chatted online with someone and read their blogs, and have at least some understanding of that person’s professional reputation, you are probably comfortable saying that person seemed personable and/or qualified.
+You probably wouldn’t stake your reputation on it, but you’d give at least that soft vouch.

-A hard vouch is when you use your goodwill by recommending someone for hire or consideration.
-This may be a person that you have worked with extensively in the past or have known well for many years.
-However, tech pros today are increasingly willing to give this hard vouch to people they have never met, due to the nature of online relationships and the wealth of electronic information available that forms a reputation.
-If you’ve collaborated with someone on an open source project for a period of time, know their coding ability, and he/she seems nice on Twitter and Facebook, a hard vouch is not much of a stretch.
+A hard vouch is when you use your personal goodwill by recommending someone for consideration.
+This may be someone you have worked with extensively in the past or have known for years.
+Technologists today are more willing to give a hard vouch to people they have never met, usually due to the nature of online relationships and the wealth of electronic information available that forms a reputation.
+If you’ve collaborated with someone on an open source project for a period of time, know their coding ability, and he/she is polite in chats, a hard vouch is not much of a stretch.

 Second-hand vouching and influencers

-These second-hand vouches happen every day within more established networks, which were not always established in the traditional way.
-I can point to at least a dozen or so respected people in my network where their recommendation alone would give me no pause in also recommending that person to clients.
+These second-hand vouches happen every day within more established networks.
+I can cite over a dozen respected people in my network where their recommendation alone would give me no pause in also recommending that person to clients.
 In other words, I’ll give a fairly hard vouch for someone I’ve never previously heard of under certain circumstances.
-This can have risk, but I’ve found it very low.
+This can have risk.
 Of course, making a profound negative impression on one of these influencers can almost serve as being blacklisted within a community as well.

 How can the goals of networking be achieved in other ways beyond the traditional?